cassac/connect-four/README.md

 # Connect Four Game

-Built with React and Material UI
+Built with React, SocketIO and Material UI